DoTheEvo/NAS-MergerFS-SnapRAID/readme.md

 * Intel - bit [better igpu performance](https://github.com/DoTheEvo/selfhosted-apps-docker/tree/master/jellyfin#testing-various-hardware)
   for video transcoding, if planing to run something like jellyfin...
-* AMD - possibility to go ECC ram which improves stability and reliability a bit
+* AMD - possibility to go ECC ram with some CPUs, which improves stability and reliability a bit

-You can also go budget option with something like N100 based motherboard, like [ASRock N100M](https://www.asrock.com/mb/Intel/N100M/), but alas for me the one thing I miss is a build in 2.5gbit.
+You can also go budget option with something like N100 based motherboard, like [ASRock N100M](https://www.asrock.com/mb/Intel/N100M/), but not having 2.5gbit network card is kinda deal breaker for me.
-Cuz even single HDD is faster than 1gbit network card.

 Currently in my NAS I have old pentium G3240, waiting for me to decide what I like to to put in.